Stop Killing Games: Initial reception

+Political and organisational reaction

-In addition, gaming content creators such as xQc, Asmongold, PewDiePie and jacksepticeye, as well as consumer rights activist Louis Rossmann, have shown support for the initiative.
-Member of the European Parliament and Vice-President of the European Parliament, Nicolae Ștefănuță, endorsed and signed the European Citizens' Initiative.
+Member and Vice-President of the European Parliament Nicolae Ștefănuță endorsed and signed the European Citizens' Initiative.
 Markus Persson, the creator of Minecraft, also supported the initiative.
 Owlcat Games, the developer studio behind Pathfinder: Wrath of the Righteous and Warhammer 40,000: Rogue Trader, responded positively to the initiative, stating that "Every player deserves lasting access to what they've paid for."
-Alanah Pearce, a notable game journalist, interviewed 20 anonymous developers from various game studios, and although they questioned the perceived vagueness of the petition, all of them support the movement, both opined that it may challenge current video game preservation efforts.
+Alanah Pearce, a notable game journalist, interviewed 20 anonymous developers from various game studios, and although they questioned the perceived vagueness of the petition, all of them support the movement and opined that it may challenge current video game preservation efforts.

 Sergio Ferrera, intellectual property lawyer and writer for Gamesindustry.biz, opined that, while the petition has good intentions, it "runs the risk of doing more damage than good" and that "for real change to happen, proposals must reflect the realities of IP law, contract obligations, and server infrastructure", noting the difficulty of converting a server-dependent game to work offline as well as potential legal issues with licensed content and proprietary middleware.
-In July 2025, Video Games Europe, a trade association representing game developers and publishers in the European Union, responded to the European Citizens' Initiative, stating that it would be "too expensive for developers and publishers to offer private servers or single-player modes in games that lose online multiplayer support" and that fan-supported games and servers "could present legal liabilities for companies".
+Sam Leith of The Spectator was supportive of the initiative, framing it as a significant part of a wider fight against lack of property ownership, comparing the initiative to issues around the right to repair and cars with built-in features locked behind monthly subscriptions.

 In an interview with TheGamer, Randy Pitchford, president and CEO of Gearbox Software, expressed his appreciation for the movement, noting to have experienced the shutdown of Battleborn and calling it an "emotional experience", while stating that he "[admires] the activism", opining that "it comes from the same heart that [he has], which is a heart that loves experiences that are worthy and just wants to make sure they're there forever."
-Mark Darrah, former BioWare employee and producer of the soon to be discontinued game Anthem, stated that while he does "believe in game preservation" and that the game could have been built with preservation in mind, mentioning Destiny 2s peer-to-peer hosting system as an example, the game likely would "have been a worse experience" because of potential additional spendings on game preservation that could be spent elsewhere, opining that with SKG "there are consequences to basically mandating that things not go away forever, but maybe those are consequences that we want to pay, that we want to accept".
+Mark Darrah, former BioWare employee and producer of the discontinued Anthem, stated that while he does "believe in game preservation" and that the game could have been built with preservation in mind, mentioning Destiny 2s peer-to-peer hosting system as an example, the game likely would "have been a worse experience" because of potential additional spendings on game preservation that could be spent elsewhere, opining that with SKG "there are consequences to basically mandating that things not go away forever, but maybe those are consequences that we want to pay, that we want to accept".